GSI PRESENTED THE FABULOUS ANAND SHAH’S COLLECTION AT INDIA INTERNATIONAL JEWELLERY WEEK 2015

-GSI Gemological Science International, an independent gemological laboratory, presented the fabulous collection of couture designer Anand Shah called “The Garden of Eden” at India International Jewellery Week 2015.
+GSI, Gemological Science International, an independent gemological laboratory, presented the fabulous collection of couture designer Anand Shah called “The Garden of Eden” at India International Jewellery Week 2015.

-Two chandeliers at head ramp and two on stage created an elegant atmosphere for the high voltage show.
+Two chandeliers at the head ramp and two on stage created an elegant atmosphere for the high voltage show.

 Mother Nature was the inspiration for Anand Shah’s jewels, as he worked creatively with the yellow metal giving it his distinctive touches.
 Antique finish gold jewellery was given stunning textures and highlighted with ancient craft techniques.
 Filigree, granulation and unique surface treatment along with kundan settings were blended to offer amazing jewellery ideal of the Red Carpet entry.

-Creating master pieces since 1997, Anand Shah, winner of several awards, is renowned for turning heirlooms into New Age pieces.
+Creating masterpieces since 1997, Anand Shah, winner of several awards, is renowned for turning heirlooms into New Age pieces.
 His jewellery has often featured unconventional mediums like wood, wool and oil paints on 22 K gold pieces.

 Blending pastel glass with 22 K gold, there were intricate creations, some with strands of wool for the earrings and necklaces.
 Gold beads appeared for chains with triple pendants or filled the hollows of the glass necklaces.
-Graduating circles were attached with fine wool to necklace and earrings with emerald drops and the ‘V’ shaped bib with a triangular gold pendant pushed the design limits to the end.
-Beaten gold collars, a polki Raani Haar and the final gold neck to shoulder yoke creation teamed with double jhumkhi earrings, had the audience hold their breath in wonder.
+Graduating circles were attached with fine wool to necklace and earrings with emerald drops and the V-shaped bib with a triangular gold pendant pushed the design limits to the end.
+Beaten gold collars, a polki Raani Haar and the final gold neck-to-shoulder yoke creation teamed with double jhumkhi earrings, had the audience hold their breath in wonder.

-Closing the show was the hot star of the award winning film “Masaan” Richa Chadda, wearing a magnificent draped over shoulders floral necklace with a matching ear-cum-head ornament.
+Closing the show was the hot star of the award-winning film “Masaan” Richa Chadda, wearing a magnificent draped over shoulders floral necklace with a matching ear-cum-head ornament.

 The very exotic and futuristic garments were by designer S S Surya in ivory cotton to match the mood.